trongthanh/geany-for-front-end-dev/README.md

 ### How To:

 - Type at least 1 character and press Ctrl-Space to display the auto-completion popup.
 OR type in the first 4 characters of the keyword.
 (These number of characters can be changed in preference).
 - While the auto-completion popup appear, you can:
   - press Up/Down to select a keyword;
   - press Enter to complete the whole keyword;
   - press Tab to complete a word portion
   - press Escape to close the popup
     ![JS code hinting](https://github.com/trongthanh/geany-for-front-end-dev/raw/master/ref/img/js-code-hinting.png)
 - For function keywords, there is function parameters hint box to be displayed as soon as you type in function call bracket "(".
 - You can call this parameters hint box by pressing Ctrl-Shift-Space while the cursor is within brackets.
 - If a function keyword has duplicated entries, the hinting box will be shown with arrow button to select.
   ![JS function parameter hinting](https://github.com/trongthanh/geany-for-front-end-dev/raw/master/ref/img/js-function-hinting.png)

 ## 4. Additional settings for ease of use

 ### Additional color schemes:
 Visit [this github project](https://github.com/codebrainz/geany-themes) to download more color schemes for Geany 1.22+.

-I'm using the "Dark" color scheme from above theme sets to make the screenshots.
+Besides, I have adapted my favorite color scheme - Monokai - to Geany and committed to the bundle.
+You can find it in the config/geany/colorschemes folder.
+Here's a [sample screenshot](https://github.com/trongthanh/geany-for-front-end-dev/raw/master/ref/img/monokai-colorscheme.png)

 ### Additional plugins:
 I recommend you to enable these plugins in from the plugin manager (menu Tools > Plugin Manager):